 Larkin agrees, “Acne can quickly and significantly impact self-esteem and lead to anxiety, depression, and social withdrawal.
 Self-blame and becoming ashamed of your physical appearance can impact one’s self-image immediately.”

 The body is one, fully connected organism where the mental and physical are interconnected.
-Because mental health and stress can have an impact on acne breakouts, we at Apex Dermatology feel that mental health support is an essential part of the acne treatment process.
+Because mental health and stress can have an impact on acne breakouts, we at Apex Skin feel that mental health support is an essential part of the acne treatment process.
 Lowering stress, encouraging healthy nutrition, rest, hydration, making changes in personal care products and habits, and overall good health can have a positive impact on acne treatment.

 Working with a healthcare practitioner like Larkin who understands your struggle on a personal level is a game-changer when working with acne.